Skip to main content

 typed document called The NMA and M Conscience

-Click to view PDF
+Click to view the PDF

 typed document called Banned at NMSU

-Click to view PDF
+Click to view the PDF

 Gordon Solberg, the recipient of a B. S. in Physics from NMSU in 1968, returned to campus as a Junior Astronomer researching the atmosphere of Jupiter under Professor Clyde Tombaugh.
 He also became the editor of a campus underground newspaper, The Conscience, the first issue of which appeared on September 30, 1968.
-Sparks immediately began to fly between Solberg and NMSU administration.
+Sparks immediately began to fly between Solberg and the NMSU administration.
 Roger Corbett found the contents of the magazine “cheap, disgusting, even revolting” and designed entirely to “smear the administration.”
 Believing that freedom of expression and academic freedom were under attack, Solberg found a ready ally in Rev. James Nielsen of “The Hut,” who had endured similar vilification.
 Solberg, however, eventually enlisted the American Civil Liberties Union to bring a successful case against NMSU’s Board of Regents and President Corbett when he was forced to give up his graduate assistantship.
 The Conscience briefly continued on without him but finally ceased publication in 1969.

 The Delightful Middle